rjvandel14/OBP-Assignment-2/README.md

 ## Author

-This app was developed as part of the assignment for the course **Optimization of Business Processes**.
+This app was developed by Day Dortmans and Roos van Andel as part of the assignment for the course **Optimization of Business Processes**.